brittain9/wiki-quiz/readme.md

 # Wikipedia Quiz Generator

-This project generates high quality quizes based on any Wikipedia topic the user requests using AI.
+This project generates high-quality quizes based on nearly any topic using Wikipedia and AI.

 ## Features:
-- Prompt templates using semantic kernel
+- Dynamic quiz generation utilizing semantic kernel prompt templates
 - Multilingual support for English, Spanish, French, Japenese, Chinese, and more
-- Dynamic quiz generation with many features being added soon!
-- A forgiving search bar (Entering Apple Company will give you a quiz about Apple Inc.)
+- A flexible search bar (Entering Apple Company will give you a quiz about Apple Inc.)
-- Easy support for various AI API currently supporting OpenAI ChatGPT and the Perplexity API
+- Easy integration with various AI APIs, currently supporting OpenAI API and the Perplexity API
 - A ASP.NET Core minimal api for quiz generation and submission (coming soon)

 ## Requirements: